1. When I was in high school, I wanted to

 7. I knew my youngest daughter in another

 life, and we were Spanish.
-That's why we both love la cultura española y la música
+That's why we both love Spanish culture and music.

-8. As I always say, "There are more
+8. I agree with Shakespeare's quote from Hamlet: "There are more

 power of the mind.